rooster standing on pile of coins to represent the question of which came first, your cash flow problems or your business problems?

 Scams – Internet Fraud

-The FBI defines internet fraud as “the use of Internet services or software with Internet access to defraud victims or to otherwise take advantage of them.
+The FBI defines Internet fraud as “the use of Internet services or software with Internet access to defraud victims or to otherwise take advantage of them.
 Internet crime schemes steal millions of dollars each year from victims and continue to plague the Internet through various methods.”
-It describes several types of internet scams including:
+It describes several types of internet scams, including:

 • Business Email Compromise (BEC) wherein legitimate business email accounts are compromised “through social engineering or computer intrusion techniques” in order to conduct an unauthorized transaction of funds

-• Data Breach – Unauthorized access (copying, transmitting, viewing) to business data which might include customer accounts, employee information, bank or financial information, etc.
+• Data Breach – Unauthorized access (copying, transmitting, viewing) to business data, which might include customer accounts, employee information, bank or financial information, etc.

 • Denial of Service – When a hacker is able to interrupt access to any system or network, such as when a website gets “hi-jacked” or rerouted to another URL, users are unable to login to systems, network access is cut off, etc.

-• Email Account Compromise (EAC) which is similar to BEC but may also extend to the general public, and in which compromised or impersonated email accounts are used to solicit funds from victims
+• Email Account Compromise (EAC), which is similar to BEC but may also extend to the general public, and in which compromised or impersonated email accounts are used to solicit funds from victims

-• Malware – Malicious software, codes, scripts, etc., used to disable or damage computers, networks or other devices
+• Malware – Malicious software, codes, scripts, etc., used to disable or damage computers, networks, or other devices

-• Scareware – Similar to malware but includes the use of scare tactics to get victims to click on something, send funds or take some other action
+• Scareware – Similar to malware but includes the use of scare tactics to get victims to click on something, send funds, or take some other action

 And finally

-Internet fraud schemes frequently occur as investment schemes, the infamous Nigerian prince letter fraud, non-delivery of merchandise, internet auctions, business or credit card fraud.
+Internet fraud schemes frequently occur as investment schemes, the infamous Nigerian prince letter fraud, non-delivery of merchandise, internet auctions, and business or credit card fraud.

 If you believe you or your business has been the victim of one of these schemes, you should report it to your financial institution, any organization that the scammer was posing as (such as when they pose as your bank, a retail store, a charity, or some other organization), and you can also report internet fraud directly to the FBI to assist in their efforts to discover and prevent these types of costly and malicious crimes.
 If you haven’t been victimized per se but want to report a tip about internet fraud to the FBI, you can do that as well.

-You might also like: Understanding Common Business Financial Statements
+You might also like Understanding Common Business Financial Statements

-Understanding Common Business Financial Statements
+Understanding Common Financial Statements

 Improve your ability to understand and interpret the most common business financial statements needed to run your organization.